Team

 CineMAP Team Collaborators 2020–2022

-Dr. Jennifer Isasi is an Assistant Research Professor of Digital Scholarship, and the Director of the Digital Liberal Arts Research Initiative, a research support hub to articulate and integrate digital research in projects in the humanities and social sciences, at The Pennsylvania State University.
-She is also the Managing Editor of the open access journal Programming Historian en español, in which she collaborates with editing, translations, and original lessons.
+Dr. Jennifer Isasi is Assistant Research Professor of Digital Scholarship and the Director of the Digital Liberal Arts Research Initiative, a research support hub for articulating and integrating digital research in projects in the humanities and social sciences, at Penn State University.
+She is also Managing Editor of the open access journal Programming Historian en español, for which she collaborates on editing, translations, and original lessons.
 Isasi holds a Ph.D. in Hispanic Studies with a specialization in Digital Humanities from the University of Nebraska-Lincoln.

 Cindy Xuying Xin